pimpale/todo-app/frontend/frontend-architecture.md

 import { newValidApiKey, isApiErrorCode } from '../utils/utils';

-// onSuccess is a callback that will be run once the user has successfully logged in
+// onSuccess is a callback that will be run once the user has successfully logged in.
-// In general, the onSuccess callback should make sure to hide the form so that the user doesn't accidentally double submit. interface LoginProps {
+// In general, the onSuccess callback should make sure to hide the form so that the
+// user doesn't accidentally double submit. interface LoginProps {
   onSuccess: (apiKey: ApiKey) => void
 }